Wildlife at Croft Castle

-Apart from the narrow ring of sap wood, all the wood on the tree is in fact dead and that's where the greater spotted woodpecker finds insect larvae.
+Apart from the narrow ring of sap wood, all the wood on the tree is in fact dead and that's where the green woodpecker finds insect larvae.

 White mycelium threads through the leaf-litter, through tree roots and the very fibre of the wood.
 Fungi help break down dead matter, are a food source for animals and some have a symbiotic relationship with trees.

 There is an explosion of fruiting bodies in autumn but some such as the birch polypore, a species of bracket fungi, can be found at any time of the year.